 Can Methimazole For Cats Be Crushed In Soft Food?

-Yes, methimazole for cats can be crushed in soft food or any type of food your cat-like.
+Yes, methimazole for cats can be crushed and added into soft food or any type of food your cat might like.

-Cat smells food before they eat; that’s the reason why they will never directly take any drug until you trick them.
+A cat typically smells it’s food before they eat; that’s the reason why they will never directly take any drug until you trick them into thinking its not there.
 The best way to give your cat a drug is to mix it with their favorite food.
-You can crush the pills and mix them properly with the cat food and give them to eat.
+You can crush the pills and mix them properly with the cat food you give them to eat.
 If your cat loves to eat wet food, you can mix with it as well.

 What Happens If You Accidentally Give Your Cat A Double Dose Of Methimazole Or Thyroid Medication?